d2l-ai/d2l-en/chapter_introduction/intro.md

 Fortunately, we are far from a sentient AI syste that is ready to manipulate its human creators (or burn their coffee).
-Firstly, AI systems are engineered, trained and deployed in a specific, goal-oriented manner.
+First, AI systems are engineered, trained and deployed in a specific, goal-oriented manner.
 While their behavior might give the illusion of general intelligence,it is a combination of rules, heuristics and statistical models that underlie the design.